Patapom/Arduino/Tests/Projects/ESP32 Bluetooth Speaker/Test4/ReadMe.md

 **NOTE: ** it also suddenly occurred to me that I could use 2 channels: 1 for the Central:arrow_right:Peripheral and another one for the Peripheral:arrow_right:Central but the WiFi channel setup seems to be global to the board...

+## Using Free Channels

+I didn't know the importance of using a free WiFi channel (i.e. not used by your home network or something else) until I started having lots of packets lost and ESP_NOW_ERR_NO_MEMORY issues due to packets piling up in the sending queue without having a chance to be broadcast (probably due to other packets from the house network taking their place instead).

+So I finally opted to perform a "quick" scan of all the channels before starting the device and issuing an error if the channel I selected is already in use!

+I lost too much time with annoying "out of my hands" issues already and I need something reliable!

 # Full Duplex